 Hairdressers and barbers, car showrooms, forecourts, homeware stores, Click-and-Collects, and a wider range of retailers were also allowed to reopen by 5 April.

-Outdoor pubs, bars, cafés, restaurants and bars, close contact services, indoor gyms and swimming pools, and driving lessons and tests will reopen later this month.
+Outdoor pubs, bars, cafés, restaurants and bars, close contact services, indoor gyms and swimming pools, and driving lessons and tests will reopen hopefully on the 26th of this month.